| | |

 What is the normal average height of a table?

-An average table is normally anywhere from 28-30″ with chairs ranging in height in the 18″ range.
-Our bench is actually 17″ tall with a table that is 30 1/2″ which fits my husband well, but maybe I would have liked the table to be maybe a 1/2 inch shorter due to the fact that I am shorter.
+An average table is normally 28-30″, with chairs ranging in height in the 18″ range.
+Our bench is actually 17″ tall, and our table is 30 1/2″, which fits my husband well.
+However, I would have liked the table to be maybe a half inch shorter because I am shorter.

 Recommended Supplies